The introduction of the Wild Card in 1995 gave one non-division winner from each league the hope of keeping its World Series dream alive.

 In 2012, Major League Baseball expanded the postseason to include two Wild Card teams in each league with one caveat -- they would have to play one another in a winner-take-all game to begin the playoffs.
 While that may have made the path a bit tougher for Wild Card clubs, it hasn't stopped them from making the occasional run to the Fall Classic.

 It was a long journey for the Nationals, who scuffled their way to a 19-31 start before turning things around.
-Washington went 74-38 the rest of the way, tied for the second-best record in the Majors from May 24 onwards.
+Washington went 74-38 the rest of the way, tied for the second-best record in the Majors from May 24 onward.
 That left the Nats with 93 wins, good enough to earn home-field advantage in their National League Wild Card Game matchup against the Brewers.

 Overcoming slow starts proved to be a theme for the 2019 Nationals, as they battled back from a 3-0 deficit in the winner-take-all Wild Card Game to pull out a dramatic 4-3 victory over Milwaukee.
 Things didn't get any easier in the NLDS, where the Nats fell behind 2-1 in the series against the top-seeded Dodgers.
-After winning to force a Game 5, Washington found itself trailing, 3-1 entering the eighth inning, only to have Anthony Rendon and Juan Soto hit back-to-back homers off Clayton Kershaw to tie the game.
-Howie Kendrick later hit a go-ahead grand slam in the 10th inning to send the Nats to the NLCS.
+After winning to force a Game 5, Washington found itself trailing, 3-1, entering the eighth inning, only to have Anthony Rendon and Juan Soto hit back-to-back homers off Clayton Kershaw to tie the game.
+Howie Kendrick later hit a go-ahead grand slam in the 10th inning to send the Nats to the NL Championship Series.

 It was much smoother sailing in the NLCS.
 The Nationals did not trail for a single moment en route to sweeping the Cardinals in dominant fashion.
 Aníbal Sánchez took a no-hit bid into the eighth inning in Game 1 and Max Scherzer took one of his own into the seventh inning the following night.
-The Nats outscored the Cardinals, 13-2, in the first three games before closing out the series with a 7-4 victory in Game 4.
+The Nats outscored the Cards, 13-2, in the first three games before closing out the series with a 7-4 victory in Game 4.

 After winning World Series titles in 2010 and '12 -- and missing the postseason altogether in '11 and '13 -- the Giants kept the pattern alive by sneaking into the '14 postseason as the second NL Wild Card team.
 Though the Giants had to travel to Pittsburgh for the winner-take-all showdown, Madison Bumgarner silenced the Pirates' bats -- and, in the process, the home crowd -- with a 10-strikeout shutout in an 8-0 victory.